BatadaLab/scID/README.md

 scID_res_T2 <- scID::scid_match_cells(T2, markers_generated_by_scID, ...)
 ```
 ### Usage 3: User-specified cluster gene signatures
+A pre-computed set of markers can be given as input by the user alternatively.
+The markers object has to be a data frame with genes and cluster ID in columns as in [this](https://github.com/BatadaLab/scID/blob/master/ExampleData/markers.rds) example file.
 ```
 scID_res <- scID::scid_match_cells(T, markers_generated_by_user, ...)
 ```